 Recently watching Rogue One, I was struck by its style and storytelling chops as if it was the first time, but then its deeper themes and devices become more apparent to me than they ever had before.
 I tweeted as much at the time and while the replies were largely positive, one curious response got me thinking.

 I’m paraphrasing, but the tweet argued that people want good old-fashioned action heroes and not dark, flawed and brooding types he likened to nineties comic book characters.
 The example he drew attention to was Cassian Andor who, within the film’s first fifteen minutes, is seen shooting dead an informant rather than let the Rebel Alliance be compromised.
 I agree that these aren’t the swashbuckling do-gooders that first inspired George Lucas, but they are the complex, conflicted and nuanced heroes we need today.

-By not killing Galen Erso as ordered, Cassian takes charge of his own destiny perhaps for the first time in his life.
-As Jyn said, following orders when you know they’re wrong makes you no better than a Strom Trooper and if that’s the case, what’s Cassian even fighting for?
+Although he’s later tasked by the Alliance to assassinate Galen Erso, he can’t bring himself to do it.
+By not killing him as ordered, Cassian takes charge of his own destiny perhaps for the first time in his life.
+As Jyn said, following orders when you know they’re wrong makes you no better than a stormtrooper, and if that’s the case, what’s Cassian even fighting for?
 It’s a moment of awakening and he decides to go against orders, undermine the Rebel Alliance and leave for Scarif because he believes it’s truly the best thing for the galaxy.